lextudio/sharpsnmp_docs/pro/tutorials/compiler-trial-guide.rst

 The Error List panel should display any error or warnings.
 The Output panel contains the diagnostics logging entries.

+.. note:: There is a button on the tool bar to control C# code generation.

+   If this button is checked, then when ``Compiler.exe`` compiles MIB documents, its working directory will add a new folder ``modules`` which contains the generated source files.

+   To learn the usage of generated files, please refer to :doc:`/tutorials/mib2sharp`.

 Related Resources
 -----------------